Catalog & New Books

 New Reads at the JPWL!

-We have lots of new books for summer reading – and plenty of oldies too!
+We have lots of new books – and plenty of oldies too!

 Located beneath the First Church Meeting House, the JPWL is the go-to place for books and media related to sermons, Sunday School, social justice issues, and so much more!